Pharmacy: Clinical pharmacy

 Pharmacists provide direct patient care services that optimize the use of medication and promotes health, wellness, and disease prevention.
 Clinical pharmacists care for patients in all health care settings, but the clinical pharmacy movement initially began inside hospitals and clinics.
 Clinical pharmacists often collaborate with physicians and other healthcare professionals to improve pharmaceutical care.
 Clinical pharmacists are now an integral part of the interdisciplinary approach to patient care.
 They often participate in patient care rounds for drug product selection.
-In the UK clinical pharmacists can also prescribe some medications for patients on the NHS or privately, after completing a non-medical prescribers course to become an Independent Prescriber.
+In the UK clinical pharmacists can also prescribe some medications for patients on the National Health Services (NHS) or privately, after completing a non-medical prescribers course to become an Independent Prescriber.

 The clinical pharmacist's role involves creating a comprehensive drug therapy plan for patient-specific problems, identifying goals of therapy, and reviewing all prescribed medications prior to dispensing and administration to the patient.
 The review process often involves an evaluation of the appropriateness of drug therapy (e.g., drug choice, dose, route, frequency, and duration of therapy) and its efficacy.
 Research shows that pharmacist led strategies reduce errors related to medication use.
 The pharmacist must also consider potential drug interactions, adverse drug reactions, and patient drug allergies while they design and initiate a drug therapy plan.

 Ambulatory care pharmacy

 Since the emergence of modern clinical pharmacy, ambulatory care pharmacy practice has emerged as a unique pharmacy practice setting.
 Ambulatory care pharmacy is based primarily on pharmacotherapy services that a pharmacist provides in a clinic.
 Pharmacists in this setting often do not dispense drugs, but rather see patients in-office visits to manage chronic disease states.

-In the U.S. federal health care system (including the VA, the Indian Health Service, and NIH) ambulatory care pharmacists are given full independent prescribing authority.
-In some states, such North Carolina and New Mexico, these pharmacist clinicians are given collaborative prescriptive and diagnostic authority.
+In the U.S. federal health care system (including the VA, the Indian Health Service, and National Institute of Health (NIH)) ambulatory care pharmacists are given full independent prescribing authority.
+In some states, such as North Carolina and New Mexico, these pharmacist clinicians are given collaborative prescriptive and diagnostic authority.
 In 2011 the board of Pharmaceutical Specialties approved ambulatory care pharmacy practice as a separate board certification.
 The official designation for pharmacists who pass the ambulatory care pharmacy specialty certification exam will be Board Certified Ambulatory Care Pharmacist and these pharmacists will carry the initials BCACP.